 3. Grab a Greater Vancouver Map!

 Mobile data is expensive in Vancouver so Google Maps or Citymapper might not work out for you.
 That’s alright, we got your back!
 Swing by the hostel front desk for a map of Greater Vancouver or hit up the visitor centre for more free resources to make sure you know exactly where you’re going and how to get there.
-Check out their coupons and brochures for discount to tourist attractions too!
+Not essential, but free are but local websites can also help with more fun things to do like a list of local craft beer breweries or finding the best places to visit.

 4. Umbrella / Sunglasses